Misaki Kuno

-Misaki Kuno (久野 美咲, Kuno Misaki) is a Japanese actress and voice actress from Tokyo, Japan.
+Misaki Kuno (久野 美咲, Kuno Misaki) is a Japanese actress who specializes in voice acting.

 Biography

 As a child, Misaki appeared on stage shows such as Musical Wizard of Oz and Wandering.
 In 2003, she made her debut as a voice actress in the dubbing of the Korean film Phone.
 Misaki was active in dubbing foreign films early in her career, but since 2010, her appearance in anime and game works has increased.
 Her voice quality is described as like the "real voice of a young child" and a "voice with a unique presence".